The Next Generation Deep Extragalactic Exploratory Public Near-Infrared Slitless Survey Epoch 1 (NGDEEP-NISS1): Extra-Galactic Star-formation and Active Galactic Nuclei at 0.5 < z < 3.6: Results

 \subsection{Star Formation Rates}

-The instantaneous star formation rates of galaxies in the sample were estimated directly from the dust corrected \Ha\ emission line fluxes \citep{Kennicutt12}.
+The instantaneous star formation rates of galaxies in the sample were estimated directly from the dust corrected \Ha\ emission line fluxes \citep{Kennicutt12} listed in Table \ref{tab:lines}.
+The computed star formation rates are shown in the last column of Table \ref{tab:lines}.
 As shown in Figure \ref{SFR}, the \NGDEEPA\ galaxies are typically forming stars at a rate of 0.1 to 1 ${\rm M_\sun / yr}$.
 The star formation rates derived using Prospector with the photometric measurements (${\rm SFR_{SED}}$) are compared to the star formation rates derived directly from the WFSS.
-Figure \ref{SFR} shows these two estimates color coded by stellar mass (left panel) and redshift (right panel).
-The two sets of estimates are consistent between the approaches. \ref{SFR} shows that many values are roughly consistent (to within a factor $\simeq$ 2), however the Prospector estimated SFR appear to be significantly over-estimated for sources at z $\gtrapprox$ 1.6.
-Figure \ref{SFR} also shows linear fits of ${\rm SFR_{SED}}$\ vs ${\rm SFR_{H\alpha}}$.
-There is no strong trend detected as a function of stellar mass as shown in Figure \ref{SFR_mass}.
+Figure \ref{SFR} shows these two estimates color coded by redshift.
+The two sets of estimates are consistent between the approaches.
+Figure \ref{SFR} shows that many values are roughly consistent (to within a factor $\simeq$ 2), however the Prospector estimated SFR appear to be significantly over-estimated at higher redshifts. .

-Figure \ref{SFR_mass} shows the \citet{Whitaker12} SFR-Mass relations computed at z=1 and z=2 using photometric measurements from the NEWFIRM Medium-Band Survey.
-The \NGDEEPA\ sample are also plotted.
-However, \NGDEEPA\ achieves fainter emission line flux sensitivity, and thus extends down to lower SFR and smaller stellar masses.
-Figure \ref{SFR_mass} demonstrates that most of the \NGDEEPA\ objects fall well below the relation derived for z=1.75. yet the median redshift of the 51 \NGDEEPA\ objects plotted is $\approx 1.72\pm 0.39$.
-We derive a relation between SFR and stellar mass with a slope of $0.71 \pm 0.03$ over the mass range of $10^{7} < M_\sun <10^{11}$ using only the \NGDEEPA .
-In comparison, the \citet{Whitaker12} relation predicts slopes between 0.39 and 0.55 over the redshift ranges shown and for masses $> 5 \times 10^9 \ M_\sun$\ .
+Figure \ref{SFR_mass} shows the \citet{Whitaker12} SFR-Mass relations computed between the redshifts of 1.1 and 2.39 using photometric measurements from the NEWFIRM Medium-Band Survey (NMBS).
+This work was also limited to more massive objects with stellar masses greater than $10^{9.5}\ M_\sun$.
+As this figure shows, the \NGDEEPA\ extends down to lower SFR and smaller stellar masses due to greater sensitivity of emission line fluxes from \NGDEEPA.
+We find a slope in the mass to SFR relation with a linear fit of $0.37^{+0.007}_{-0.007}$ over the mass range of $10^{7} < M_\sun <10^{11}$ using the \NGDEEPA\ sample.
+In comparison, the \citet{Whitaker12} relation predicts slopes between 0.39 and 0.55 over the redshift ranges shown and for masses $> 5 \times 10^9 \ M_\sun$.
+While we derive SFR which appear lower at any fixed redshift than those derived in the NMBS survey, both studies show an increase of SFR as a function of stellar mass and a closer comparison is difficult as the NMBS results are based {\it solely} on the use of photometry from medium bandwidth filters, while \NGDEEPA\ uses measured emission lines.
+Further, NMBS did not include nebular emission in their analysis.